Get the Tata Capital App to apply for Loans & manage your account. Download Now

 6. Incomplete Documentation

 Insufficient Know Your Customer (KYC) documentation is a major reason for credit card denial.
 Ensure all your identity, address, and income documents are current, complete, and submitted accurately.
 Missing or outdated documents can lead to automatic rejection, regardless of how good your credit score is.
+Your application may also be rejected because of the credit policy.

 7. Late Payment History